troch/angular-multi-step-form/docs/configuring-steps.md

 ## Additional step controller dependencies

-The `formStepElement` factory is responsible for creating step elements, instanciating their controllers and compiling their contents.
-When a controller is instanciated, two extra dependencies are available to locally inject:
+The `formStepElement` factory is responsible for creating step elements, instantiating their controllers and compiling their contents.
+When a controller is instantiated, two extra dependencies are available to locally inject:

 * `multiStepInstance`: the current instance of `MultiFormStep`.